jsoma/hardboiled/README.md

 ## How it works

+**Hardboiled** is based on two things, a **headless browser** and **clue files**.

+A **headless browser** like [PhantomJS](http://phantomjs.org).

-**Hardboiled** is based on clue files, which are JSON-y files describing different technologies.
+**Clue files** are JSON-y files describing different technologies.
 They live (or will live) cluttered in various subdirectories in `/clues/`, although you can specify other directories if you'd like.

 We can only detect as many technologies as we have clues for, so please be a hero and contribute wicked-awesome clues.

+## Installation

+You'll need to download PhantomJS from [http://phantomjs.org/download.html](http://phantomjs.org/download.html), and stick it somewhere in your path.

+Hardboiled is also not yet in npm, so you'll want to snag it via `npm install ssh+https://github.com/jsoma/hardboiled`

 ## Clues